shoreviewanalytics/shoreviewanalytics.github.io/_posts/2019-08-26-Fixing-The-401-Unauthorized-Message-After-Installing-Tomcat9-On-Ubuntu-18.04.md

 ## Conclusion

 Well, that's all there is to it, you should now have Tomcat 9 successfully installed on your Ubuntu 18.04 server or desktop and be able to login and view the Server Status, view the Host Manager or the Manager App.
-You can experiment around with additional users and roles, try the examples provided and of course there's that thing called documentation.
+You can experiment around with additional users and roles, try the examples provided and of course there's always the documentation.

 ## References